-Chest Heart & Stroke Scotland call for action on Thrombectomy
+Chest Heart & Stroke Scotland call on Scottish Government to Bring Back Thrombectomy

-Earlier this year, a procedure called thrombectomy was withdrawn from Scottish hospitals but remains available elsewhere in the UK.
-In 2017, only 13 people received this life-changing treatment in Scotland before a moratorium was introduced – but as many as 600 would have benefited.
+In 2017, a procedure called thrombectomy was withdrawn from Scottish hospitals.
+That year, only 13 people received this life-changing treatment in Scotland – but as many as 600 people would have benefited.

 Robert Baldock, 53 is a digital solutions designer from East Lothian.
-He suffered a severe stroke last year which has left him with significant communication difficulties.
+He suffered a severe stroke in 2017 which has left him with significant communication difficulties.
 Thrombectomy became Robert’s only chance of survival.
 He said: